jhuQwQ/nof1.ai/README.md

 open-nof1.ai is an AI-powered cryptocurrency automated trading system that deeply integrates large language model intelligence with quantitative trading practices.
 Built on an Agent framework, the system achieves truly intelligent trading by granting AI complete autonomy in market analysis and trading decisions.

 The system follows a **minimal human intervention** design philosophy, abandoning traditional hardcoded trading rules and allowing AI models to autonomously learn and make decisions based on raw market data.
-It integrates with Gate.io exchange (supporting both testnet and mainnet), provides complete perpetual contract trading capabilities, covers mainstream cryptocurrencies such as BTC, ETH, SOL, and supports full automation from data collection, intelligent analysis, risk management to trade execution.
+It integrates with Binance Futures (supporting both testnet and mainnet), provides complete perpetual contract trading capabilities, covers mainstream cryptocurrencies such as BTC, ETH, SOL, and supports full automation from data collection, intelligent analysis, risk management to trade execution.

 ![open-nof1.ai](./public/image.png)